shekhargulati/play-the-missing-tutorial/01-hello-world.md

 For Java based projects.

-Both templates above generates minimum projects so that you can get (almost) only the basic project structure.
+Both templates above generate minimum projects so that you can get (almost) only the basic project structure.
 But you can also create the project manually if you think it is less intimidating and easier to understand.

 ### Manually creating the project